ivangfr/spring-cloud-stream-kafka-multi-topics/spring-cloud-stream/README.md

   - #### Using Kafka running locally

-    > **Note:** you must have the `docker-compose.yml` services up and running, as explained in the main [README](https://github.com/ivangfr/springboot-cloudkarafka#running-kafka-locally)
+    > **Note:** you must have the `docker-compose.yml` services up and running, as explained in the main [README](https://github.com/ivangfr/spring-cloud-stream-kafka-multi-topics-cloudkarafka#using-kafka-running-locally)

-    - In a terminal, make sure you are in `springboot-cloudkarafka` root folder
+    - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder

     - Run the script below to start the docker containers
       ```